UK Visa Requirements: Guide for Applicants

 UK visa requirements for workers

-There are various work visas potentially available to you, although the Skilled Worker visa is one of the most popular routes for skilled migrant workers.
+There are various work visas potentially available, although the Skilled Worker visa is one of the most popular routes for skilled migrant workers.
 Under this route you will need the offer of a suitable job from a UK licensed sponsor that meets the minimum skill and salary requirements for this route.
 You will also need to meet an English language requirement, unless you have already satisfied this requirement in a previous immigration application, such as on the Student route, as well as a financial requirement if you are applying for entry clearance or have been in the UK for a period of less than 12 months.

 You can renew the Skilled Worker visa an unlimited number of times, provided you continue to meet the relevant route-specific requirements.
 You can also apply for ILR, also known as settlement, having continuously lived in the UK on this route for 5 years.